prabhakar97/prabhakar97.github.io/_posts/2024-08-13-binary-search-like-a-staff-engineer.markdown

 }
 {% endhighlight %}

-Armed with this, can we solve some common Leetcode problems related to binary search?
+Armed with this implementation, can we solve some common Leetcode problems that require binary search?

 Let's try LC 74 [Search a 2D Matrix](https://leetcode.com/problems/search-a-2d-matrix/description/).
 {% highlight java %}